CBorowski-dev/docs-operaton-org/content/update/minor/76-to-77/_index.md

 5. For administrators and developers: [Application with Embedded Process Engine Update](#application-with-embedded-process-engine)

-This guide covers mandatory migration steps as well as optional considerations for initial configuration of new functionality included in Camunda 7.7.
+This guide covers mandatory migration steps as well as optional considerations for initial configuration of new functionality included in Operaton.

 Noteworthy new Features and Changes in 7.7: